arfeus/jooga_app/README.md

 == README

+# Ruby on Rails Application: Jooga application

-This is an application to log in Jooga hours.
+This is the application to log in Jooga hours.

 This README would normally document whatever steps are necessary to get the